 1. A steady demand

-One of the upshots of renting to students is that they’ll always be there.
-Student intake at the start of each semester is as reliable as the rising of the sun.
-And the economic downturn has proved to have minor effects on students enrolling in college.
+One of the advantages of renting to students is that they’ll always be there.
+Student intake at the start of each semester is as reliable as the rising of the sun, and the economic downturn has proved to have minor effects on students enrolling in college.

-In contrast, demand for renting from other demographics can fluctuate with the economy, presenting you with more of a risk as a property investor.
-And because student housing is on a short-term, apartment-sharing basis, you’ll have an easier time filling vacancies.
+In contrast, demand for renting from other demographics can fluctuate with the economy, presenting you with more risk as a property investor.
+And because student housing is on a short-term, apartment sharing basis, you’ll have an easier time filling vacancies.

 2. Easy-to-please residents